BrahMos Supersonic Cruise Missile, India

 BrahMos Supersonic Cruise Missile

-BrahMos has a flight range of up to 290km and can reach a maximum speed of Mach 3.
 The missile can be installed on ships, submarines, aircraft and ground vehicles.
-BrahMos missiles are inducted in to the armed forces of India and Russia and can also be exported to the friendly nations.
+BrahMos missiles are inducted in to the armed forces of India and Russia and can also be exported to friendly nations.

 BrahMos cruise missile development

-In 2008, BrahMos Aerospace acquired an Indian state-owned firm Keltec to manufacture and integrate BrahMos components and missile systems.
-This was needed to meet the increased orders received from the Indian Army and Navy.
-A hypersonic version of the BrahMos is also under development.
+In 2008, BrahMos Aerospace acquired Indian state-owned firm Keltec to manufacture and integrate BrahMos components and missile systems.
+This was necessary to meet the increased orders received from the Indian Army and Navy.

 BrahMos design and features